 The above bullet points underscore what is merely a skeletal spotlighting of myriad additional concerns harbored by tenants across New York City and attached areas.

 A central point advanced by Curbed is its recommendation for a renter to “always” consult with a proven pro-tenant legal team when a material dispute rises with a landlord or other management principal.

-We welcome contacts to HMGDJ concerning matters relevant to real estate matters and tenant-linked representation.
+We welcome contacts to HMGJ concerning matters relevant to real estate matters and tenant-linked representation.